EXECUTIVE EMPLOYMENT AGREEMENT

 NOW, THEREFORE, in consideration of the mutual covenants contained herein, and for such other good and valuable consideration, the receipt and sufficiency of which are hereby conclusively acknowledged, the parties, intending to be legally bound, agree as follow:

 1. Term.
-The Company hereby employs Executive as Senior Vice President of the Company, and Executive agrees to accept such employment and to serve the Company as such upon the terms and conditions hereof commencing on the Effective Date and continuing until terminated by either the Company or Executive subject to and in accordance with Section 7 of this Agreement (the “Term”).
+The Company hereby employs Executive as Chief Financial Officer of the Company, and Executive agrees to accept such employment and to serve the Company as such upon the terms and conditions hereof commencing on the Effective Date and continuing until terminated by either the Company or Executive subject to and in accordance with Section 7 of this Agreement (the “Term”).

-(a) Executive shall serve as Senior Vice President of the Company and shall report directly to the Chief Executive Officer (the “CEO”).
-Executive shall also, if requested by the Board of Directors or any subcommittee thereof (collectively, the “Board”) or the CEO, serve as an executive officer of any Company affiliate or joint venture company and/or as a fiduciary of any Company, affiliate, or joint venture company benefit plan(s).
+(a) Executive shall serve as Chief Executive Officer of the Company and shall report directly to the Board of Directors of the Company (the “Board”).
+Executive shall also, if requested by the Board or any subcommittee thereof serve as an executive officer of any Company affiliate or joint venture company and/or as a fiduciary of any Company, affiliate, or joint venture company benefit plan(s).

 (b) Executive shall have such duties and responsibilities as are customary for Executive’s position and any other duties or responsibilities that may be assigned or delegated to him from time to time.
-Executive agrees that he will use his best efforts to fulfill his duty of loyalty and care to the Company and to promote the business and interests of the Company above all others and that he will not engage, directly or indirectly, in any other business or occupation during the Employment Term, except as expressly permitted by the Board or the CEO.
-It is understood, however, that the foregoing will not prohibit Executive from (i) devoting reasonably limited time to charitable activities and personal investment activities for himself and his family that do not interfere materially with the performance of his duties hereunder or (ii) serving on the board(s) of any other corporate, civic or charitable organizations so long as such service is not inconsistent with his fiduciary obligations to the Company or otherwise conflicts with his obligations under the Covenant Agreement.
+Executive agrees that he will use his best efforts to fulfill his duty of loyalty and care to the Company and to promote the business and interests of the Company above all others and that he will not engage, directly or indirectly, in any other business or occupation during the Employment Term, except as expressly permitted by the Board.
+It is understood, however, that the foregoing will not prohibit Executive from (i) devoting reasonably limited time to charitable activities and personal investment activities for himself and his family that do not interfere materially with the performance of his duties hereunder or (ii) serving on the board(s) of any other corporate, civic or charitable organizations so long as such service is not inconsistent with his fiduciary obligations to the Company or otherwise conflicts with his obligations under the Covenant Agreement described in Section 8 of this Agreement.

 (a) Base Salary.
-The Company will pay Executive for all services to be rendered by Executive hereunder (including and without limitation, all services to be rendered by him as an officer and/or director of the Company and its subsidiaries and affiliates) a base salary (“Base Salary”) of Three Thousand Four Hundred Sixty One and 54/100ths Dollars ($3,461.54) per week ($180,000 annualized).
+The Company will pay Executive for all services to be rendered by Executive hereunder (including and without limitation, all services to be rendered by him as an officer and/or director of the Company and its subsidiaries and affiliates) a base salary (“Base Salary”) of Seven Thousand Two Hundred Eleven and 54/100ths Dollars ($7,211.54) per week ($375,000 annualized).
 The Base Salary may be increased at the discretion of the Board from time to time during the Employment Term.
-Base Salary shall be payable at least bi-weekly or otherwise in accordance with customary payroll practices for senior executives of the Company.
+Base Salary shall be payable bi-weekly or otherwise in accordance with customary payroll practices for senior executives of the Company.

 (c) Repayment upon Material Restatement.
 The Compensation Committee of the Board of Director or, in the absence of a Compensation Committee, then a committee of the Board of Directors comprised of not less than two independent directors (in either event, the “Independent Director Committee”) may, in its discretion, require reimbursement of all or part of any Annual Incentive Compensation or other incentive payments to Executive where: (1) the payment of such Annual Incentive Compensation or other incentive payments to Executive was predicated upon achieving certain financial results that were subsequently the subject of a material restatement of the Company’s audited financial statement with the need for such restatement having been confirmed by the Company’s independent auditors; (2) the Company determines Executive engaged in gross negligence or willful misconduct that substantially caused the need for the restatement; and (3) a lower payment would have been made to Executive based upon the restated financial results.
 In each such instance, the Executive shall repay to the Company the amount by which the Executive’s Annual Incentive Compensation or other incentive payments for the relevant period exceeded the lower payments that would have been made based on the restated financial results; provided, however, that the Executive shall not be required to repay any Annual Incentive Compensation or other incentive payments, or portion thereof, pursuant to this paragraph if such payments relate to accounting periods occurring two (2) years (or such longer time period as may be required by law) or more prior to the restatement.
 Before the Compensation Committee determines whether Executive engaged in gross negligence or willful misconduct that caused or substantially caused the need for the substantial restatement, it shall provide to Executive written notice and the opportunity to be heard, at a meeting of the Independent Director Committee (which may be in-person or telephonic, as determined by the Independent Director Committee).